chunsu/Tidydata/README.md

 -  `subject_test.txt` and `subject_train.txt` each contains 30 levels (1~30), indicating they are subject index

 -  I see no obvious use of `Inertial Signals` folders

+## Variables generated:
+- `alldata` is a dataframe with combined measurements from test and training datasets
+- `colname` and `colname_new` are dataframes containing all the names of 561 measurements.
+The latter makes sure all names are unique for downstream processing
+- `selected_name` and `selected_name_id` are dataframes containing the names and the index numbers of measurements on the mean and standard deviation as required by assignment task no.2
+- `selected_data` is a dataframe with the measurements on the mean and standard deviation as required by assignment task no.2
+- `all_labels` is a dataframe containing the type of activity for each observation row
+- `tidydata` is the final product dataframe containing the tidy data as required by task no.5